QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 ~~~

-Make sure that you give the new qube adequate memory to install and run.
+Make sure that you give the new PedOS VM adequate memory to install and run.

 ## Installing an OS in an HVM

-You will have to boot the qube with the installation media "attached" to it.
+You will have to boot the PedOS VM with the installation media "attached" to it.
 You may either use the GUI or use command line instructions.
 At the command line you can do this in three ways:

 1. If you have the physical cdrom media and a disk drive